Sarodgini Academy Administration Team

 Vocal, Piano, Choir

 Nadezhda is a dedicated piano teacher and choir director with over 15 years of experience.
 A graduate of Yoshkar-Ola Music College, she has worked with adult and children’s choirs in both Russia and the United States.
 Since 2001, she has been teaching piano and furthered her education as a teaching assistant at Green River Community College from 2010 to 2013.
+Passionate about community engagement, Nadezhda organized charity music festivals for children from 2010 to 2019 and served as the director of the cultural and sports club "Heritage" at the Spiritual and Educational Center in Bellevue from 2017 to 2019.

 Piano, Vocal Teacher